RAIVNLab/neural-priming/README.md

 - `--val_path` Path to the evaluation dataset.
 Only required for ImageNet and the distribution shift datasets.

-For further command line options see `args.py`.
+For full list of command line options see `args.py`.

 ## Creating Custom Subsets from LAION-2B